 American Embassy in Cuba

-The American Embassy in Cuba offers emergency services to American citizens traveling in Cuba including assistance with lost passports, registering births abroad, and more.
+Part of the policy changes of former President Obama in 2014 paved the way for reopening the United States Embassy in Cuba after nearly 60 years of closure.
+The American Embassy in Cuba offers emergency services to American citizens traveling in Cuba, including assistance with lost passports, registering births abroad, and more.

-Located prominently along the Malecón sea wall in central Havana, the American Embassy in Cuba is currently only providing services to American citizens – even United States permanent residents are currently unable to receive attention here due to reduced staffing.
+Located prominently along the Malecón sea wall in central Havana, the American Embassy in Cuba is currently providing services to American citizens and has just started providing limited services to Cuban citizens seeking visas to the United States.

 U.S. Embassy Havana